takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 correctAltitude: boolean = true
 ```

-Whether to adjust the atmosphere’s inner sphere to osculate (touch and share a tangent with) the ellipsoid.
+Whether to adjust the atmosphere's inner sphere to osculate (touch and share a tangent with) the ellipsoid.

-The atmosphere is approximated as a sphere, with a radius between the ellipsoid’s major and minor axes.
+The atmosphere is approximated as a sphere, with a radius between the ellipsoid's major and minor axes.
 The difference can exceed 10,000 meters in worst cases, roughly equal to the cruising altitude of a passenger jet.
 This option compensates for this difference.

 An example at an altitude of 2,000 meters and a latitude of 35°: